 There are a number of airports in Northern Ireland that’ll make things smoother for those of you looking to explore Antrim, Armagh, Derry, Down, Tyrone and Fermanagh.

 Arguably the most notable is George Best Belfast City Airport, but the others get good footfall, too.

 1. George Best Belfast City Airport

-This airport is a single-runway airport and UK’s 17th busiest airport, handling around 2.7 million passengers back in 2016.
-If you’re looking to drive the Causeway Coastal Route or explore Belfast City, this is a solid option.
+This airport is a single-runway airport and UK’s 17th busiest airport, handling around 1.65 million passengers in 2022.

 2. Belfast International Airport